 Dianne Yamashiro-Omi has served in the field of philanthropy and non-profit administration for over 30 years as a Program Officer and consultant for private and corporate foundations, and Executive Director of community-based social service organizations in the Bay Area.
-Currently she is the part-time Director of Funding Partnerships at Independent Television Services (ITVS), a non-profit funder and producer of social issue documentary films (Independent Lens), Point of View (POV) and Frontline.
+She was formerly the part-time Director of Funding Partnerships at Independent Television Services (ITVS), a non-profit funder and producer of social issue documentary films (Independent Lens), Point of View (POV) and Frontline.
 In addition, Dianne is serving as an Executive Coach and consultant to Insight Center, a non-profit advocacy/research entity base in Oakland.
 She also an appointee to the California Commission on Asian Pacific islander Affairs and a member of the Leadership Council for LeaderSpring.

 From 2000-2012, Dianne was the Program Manager for Equity and Diversity at the California Endowment overseeing the foundation’s first diversity audit and publication of the Foundation Diversity Toolkit.
 She also instituted the foundation’s Racial Justice Institute, a series of trainings on structural racialization in partnership with Professor john powell of UC Berkeley’s Haas Institute for a Fair and Inclusive Society and Lori Villarosa of Philanthropic Initiative for Racial Equity.
 Prior work focused on building the field of cultural competency and language access in health systems and diversity in the healthcare workforce.